Khushahal0/khush-project/README.md

 # khush-project
-This  ia my first git Repository
+This  is my first git Repository